puzzle/amm-techlab/content/en/docs/05.0/appmonitoring.md

     prometheus.io/port: "8080"
 ```

-The current OpenShift - Prometheus integration works differently and is a lot more flexible.
-It is based on the ServiceMonitor CustomResource.
+The current OpenShift - Prometheus integration works differently and is way more flexible.
+It bases on the ServiceMonitor CustomResource.

 ```bash
 oc explain ServiceMonitor